 Henry’s first marriage ended tragically with his wife Mary’s death from complications of a miscarriage.
 He sank into suicidal depression after her death.

-However, he again found happiness with his second wife, Fanny, with whom he had six children.
+He regained happiness with his second wife, Fanny, with whom he had six children.
 Again, tragedy struck when she was severely burned from candle wax and died soon after.
 Henry was burned trying to help her, and may have grown his well-known beard to hide the scars on his face.

 Despite, and perhaps due to his family’s medical challenges, Henry Wadsworth Longfellow wrote poetry that touched people’s hearts and minds then and now.

-Go here to read The True Story of Pain and Hope behind this beloved Christmas carol
+Go here to read The True Story of Pain and Hope behind this beloved Christmas carol.

 The season of Advent, which comes comes from the Latin word adventus meaning “coming” or “visit,” begins four Sundays before Christmas and ends on Christmas Eve.
 Advent is the beginning of the liturgical year for Christians.
 [Liturgical — from liturgy, which means the forms and functions of public worship.]

-And thank you for considering the affiliate links in this post, which fund this blog.
+Thank you for considering the affiliate links in this post, which fund this blog.